braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 - [Custom Modal In-App Message](#custom-modal-in-app-message)
 - [Custom Full In-App Message](#custom-full-in-app-message)

-### In-App Message Slideup Modification
+### Custom Slideup In-App Message

 While building out your slide-up in-app message, you may notice you aren't able to modify the placement of the message.
-While this option is not explicitly offered out-of-the-box, customization like this is made possible by subclassing the `ABKInAppMessageSlideupViewController` and overriding slide constraint settings to set your own custom constraint value.
+While this option is not explicitly offered out-of-the-box, modification like this is made possible by subclassing the `ABKInAppMessageSlideupViewController` and overriding slide constraint settings to set your own custom constraint value.

 {% include video.html id="xfTtkZGjpxQ" align="center" %}